theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 # Explainable Artificial Intelligence for Authorship Attribution on Social Media

-This page contains supplementary materials of our submitted ICASSP'22 paper (under revision) "_Explainable Artificial Intelligence for Authorship Attribution on Social Media_".
+This page contains supplementary materials of our submitted ICASSP'22 paper (under revision), "_Explainable Artificial Intelligence for Authorship Attribution on Social Media_."

 We present results from experiments running predictions from two models for authorship attribution of small messages described below: